ed-mare/json_api_server/README.md

 This library: (1) generates data for sorting, filtering, inclusions, and pagination, (2) provides serializers and helper classes for building the response with this data, and (3) handles/renders errors in JSON API format.
-Otherwise, you build your APIs as you normally do (i.e, routes, authorization, caching, etc.).
+Otherwise, you build your API as you normally do (i.e, routes, authorization, caching, etc.).

 Use at your own risk.
 This gem is under development and has not been used